oss2019/naarad/README.md

 - Allow posting in multiple groups by providing the list of groups and the required content.
 - Accept list and content in multiple formats.
 - Allow posting for two types of posts: embed and non embed.
+- Allow posting a new post as well existing post.
 - Create a installable pip package for the same.
 - Secure and doesn't take password beyond user's system.